OlympusDAO-Education/Documentation/glossary.md

 treasury via the sales of bonds.
 Bonders provide liquidity to the treasury, thereby building its reserve.
 In return for their service, bonders get paid in OHM.

+### Reserve Bonds

+Reserve bonds are single asset bonds.
+They are sometimes referred to as "naked" bonds.
+Examples are DAI bonds and FRAX bonds.

+### Reward Rate

+Reward rate is the configured percentage of OHM distributed to all stakers on each rebase relative to the total supply.
+The reward rate is precisely set by the policy team.

+### Reward Yield

+Reward yield refers to the actual amount of OHM received by each staker on each rebase.
+The reward yield is a rough target from a policy point of view.
+It can almost never be maintained precisely due to e.g. fluctuating amounts of OHM staked.

 ### RFV